talhof8/talhoffman/_posts/2021-07-18-firecracker-internals.md

 ## Going deeper…

-Each FireCracker process is bound to a single MicroVM and is composed of the following threads: an API Server, a VMM, and vCPU(s) threads — one per each guest CPU core.
+Each Firecracker process is bound to a single MicroVM and is composed of the following threads: an API Server, a VMM, and vCPU(s) threads — one per each guest CPU core.

-FireCracker currently supports `x86_64` and `aarch64` architectures running kernel version 4.14 or later.
+Firecracker currently supports `x86_64` and `aarch64` architectures running kernel version 4.14 or later.
 Support for aarch64 is not feature complete yet and is considered an alpha stage release.
 All architecture-specific information in this post regards to the `x86_64` implementation.

 ### API Server

-The API Server is the control plane of each FireCracker process.
+The API Server is the control plane of each Firecracker process.
 It is, per the [official docs](https://github.com/firecracker-microvm/firecracker/blob/main/docs/design.md), “never in the fast path of the virtual machine”, and can be turned-off by passing the `no-api` flag given that a `config-file` is provided instead.

 It is started by an `ApiServerAdapter` in a dedicated thread and exposes a REST API running on top of a unix socket.
 Endpoints exist for configuring guest kernel, boot arguments, net configuration, block device configuration, guest machine configuration and `cpuid`, logging, metrics, rate limiting, and the metadata service.
 Operations can be sent to the API server pre-boot and post-boot.